-Since 1986, Los Angeles Children’s Chorus has provided quality choral music training to more than 1,800 children and teenagers ages 6-18, and grown to include seven progressively experienced choirs and a program of First Experiences in Singing classes for 6-7 year old boys and girls.
+Since 1986, Los Angeles Children’s Chorus has provided quality choral music training to more than 2,200 children and teenagers ages 6-18, and grown to include six progressively experienced choirs, a program of First Experiences in Singing (FES) classes for 6-7 year old boys and girls, and a First Experiences in Choral Singing Ensemble for FES graduates and children who audition at the pre-Preparatory level.
 LACC’s comprehensive program addresses all learning styles and levels of experience through a sequential Music Literacy curriculum and rehearsal schedule, in which choristers master challenging, multi-lingual repertoire of fine choral music in the bel canto style.
 Choristers also acquire a solid education in music theory and receive individual vocal coaching.

 Under Artistic Director Anne Tomlinson, LACC is recognized throughout the country for its exceptional artistic quality and technical ability.
 The Chorus performs frequently with leading music ensembles including the Los Angeles Philharmonic, Hollywood Bowl Orchestra, Los Angeles Master Chorale, Los Angeles Chamber Orchestra, Calder Quartet, Pasadena Symphony, and MUSE/IQUE.
 LACC also assists LA Opera by training and providing children for its opera productions that require children’s chorus or child soloists.
 LACC choristers have served as musical ambassadors of Los Angeles on tours to Africa, Australia, Austria, Brazil, Canada, China, the Czech Republic, Estonia, Finland, Italy, Germany, Great Britain, Hungary, Poland, and Sweden, as well as many parts of the United States.